dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 1. Intermediate Certificate 4 - Issued to: Intermediate Awesome CA Gamma; Issued By: The King of Awesomeness
 1. Root certificate - Issued by and to: The King of Awesomeness

 Certificate 1 is your **end-user certificate**, the one you purchase from the CA. The certificates from 2 to 5 are called **intermediate certificates**.
-Certificate 6, the one at the top of the chain (or at the end, depending on how you read the chain), is called [**root certificate**](/articles/what-is-ssl-root-certificate).
+Certificate 6, the one at the top of the chain (or at the end, depending on how you read the chain), is called the [**root certificate**](/articles/what-is-ssl-root-certificate).

-When you install your end-user certificate for `example.awesome`, you must bundle all the intermediate certificates and install them along with your end-user certificate.
+When you install your end-user certificate for `example.awesome`, you **must** bundle all the intermediate certificates and install them along with your end-user certificate.
 If the SSL certificate chain is invalid or broken, your certificate will not be trusted by some devices.

 ## Frequently Asked Questions

 <div class="section-faq" markdown="1">
 1.  #### Do I have to install the Root certificate on my server?

-    No. The root certificate is generally embedded in your connected device.
+    No. The root certificate is usually embedded in your connected device.
 In the case of web browsers, root certificates are packaged with the browser software.

 1.  #### How do I install the Intermediate SSL certificates?